uclubacct/UClub2025InventoryPricingProject/install.md

 # Complete!

 That's it!
-You've successfully installed UClub2025InventoryPricingProject and run the test file.
+You've successfully installed UClub2025InventoryPricingProject and ran the test file.
 For ease in future use, complete the next step.

 ___
 ## Step 4: Customize Anaconda Prompt